Inmate convicted in child’s death killed in Oklahoma prison

 - 2nd man dies at California home of Democratic party donor

-Midwest City Police Chief Brandon Clabes tells Oklahoma City TV station KWTV that Palma “probably met his justice” but that authorities had hoped Palma would one day lead them to Kirsten’s body
+Midwest City Police Chief Brandon Clabes tells TV station KWTV that Palma “probably met his justice” but that authorities had hoped Palma would one day lead them to Kirsten’s body.